 What does it mean to have an open marriage?

 Open marriage is a term related to the practice of non-monogamous marriage.
-It was introduced by Nena and George O’Neill In 1972 with the publishing of their book “Open Marriage: A New Life Style for Couples,” which became a national bestseller.
+Nena and George O’Neill introduced it in 1972 with the publishing of their book “Open Marriage: A New Life Style for Couples,” which became a national bestseller.

-A married couple enters an open marriage when they decide to allow additional sexual and emotional partners in it, all the while not seeing these practices as adultery.
+A married couple enters an open marriage when they decide to allow additional sexual and emotional partners in it while not seeing these practices as adultery.
 Open marriages are based on their individual open marriage rules and ideals such as equality, mutual respect, and honesty.

 What percentage of open marriages end in divorce?